robthompson16/support-for-early-career-teachers/content/ucl/year-1-enabling-pupil-learning/autumn-week-3-mentor-materials.md

 To support the impact of this activity you should:

 - if possible, accompany your mentee for this observation, so that you can help them to make sense of what is observed
-- consider carefully which colleague will offer the most fruitful learning experience for your mentee by modelling some of the strategies covered in the research and practice summary in this week's ECT materials. (this could be you if you feel you are best placed to do this)
+- consider carefully which colleague will offer the most fruitful learning experience for your mentee by modelling some of the strategies covered in the research and practice summary in this week’s ECT materials. (this could be you if you feel you are best placed to do this)
 - wherever possible, brief the colleague who is being observed about the focus of the observation, so that they can tell your mentee which would be the most useful part of the lesson to see

 Theory to Practice: 35 mins

 1. Discussion with mentor
-   Discuss with your mentee what they saw in their observation and how this helps them to make sense of the research and practice summary in this week's ECT materials.
+   Discuss with your mentee what they saw in their observation and how this helps them to make sense of the research and practice summary in this week’s ECT materials.
    You could address the following questions:
-   - how do the strategies in use reflect the good practice outlined in the research and practice summary in this week's ECT materials?
+   - how do the strategies in use reflect the good practice outlined in the research and practice summary in this week’s ECT materials?
    - how do the strategies in use reflect the characteristics of the pupils, the context of the class and the content being taught?
    - which strategies does your mentee already use in their own practice?
    - what would your mentee like to add to or change in their own practice, having completed this observation?
    - how do the strategies, sanctions and rewards observed reflect your school’s behaviour policy?
 2. Scripting
    Drawing on your discussion in activity 1, work with your mentee to script the details of a strategy that your mentee would like to add to their practice.
-This should draw on the content of the research and practice summary in this week's ECT materials.
+This should draw on the content of the research and practice summary in this week’s ECT materials.
    To make this as useful as possible, address these points as you complete this activity:
    - clarify explicitly the purpose of the strategy (e.g. gaining pupils’ attention, giving clear instructions for a common routine in the classroom)
    - be specific about whether this script is for use with all pupils, a specific pupil or group of pupils